-In incidences where staff, volunteers or Trustees feel that they are being bullied the Harassment Procedures will be followed (see page 21 of the Policy Handbook).
+In incidences where staff, volunteers or trustees feel that they are being bullied, the Harassment Procedures will be followed (see page 43 of the policy handbook).

-Where it is a service user who feels bullied by another service user, they will be encouraged to speak to a trusted member of staff and/or the Programme Co-ordinator/Manager in a confidential space.
+Where it is a service user who feels bullied by another service user, they will be encouraged to speak to a trusted member of staff and/or the Programme Co-Ordinator/Manager in a confidential space.

 The incident will be discussed with the perpetrator and a strategy for a change in behaviour will be agreed.
-In extreme situations, where the perpetrator continues to demonstrate bullying behaviour despite ongoing interventions from BF staff, they could have their service revoked.
+In extreme situations, where the perpetrator continues to demonstrate bullying behaviour despite ongoing interventions from BF Staff, revoking of their service will be considered.